carlhampuswall/smartknob_ha/README.md

 # Smartknob Home Assistant Integration
+# DISCLAMER
+Dont install this Integration unless you know what ur doing!

 ## Description
 This is a Home Assistant integration for the Smartknob device.
 It allows you to control and monitor your Smartknob devices from Home Assistant.